Workplace Respiratory Hazards and Protection

 Some ways to administer engineering controls include installing ventilation systems, and enclosing or confining operations to avoid employee exposure to hazardous air qualities.
 Administrative controls include using signs to keep workers away from hazardous areas, changing work procedures, or training employees to work in a safer way.

-If engineering and administrative controls are not sufficient to keep workers safe from hazardous atmospheres, employers must provide respirators as personal protective equipment.
+If engineering and administrative controls are not sufficient to keep workers safe from hazardous atmospheres, employers must provide supplied air respirators as personal protective equipment.

-There are two basic types of respirators- “air purifying respirators,” which filter out ambient air, and “air supplying respirators,” which provide clean, breathable air from an uncontaminated source.
-Air supplying respirators provide a higher level of protection than air-purifying respirators.
+There are two basic types of respirators- “air purifying respirators,” which filter out ambient air, and “atmosphere supplying respirators,” which provide clean air, from an uncontaminated source.
+Atmosphere supplying respirators provide a higher level of protection than air-purifying respirators.

 Specific Types of Respirators